jafetgado/EpHod/README.rst

 ..

-3. Alternatively (in place of No. 2), predict with a support vector regression model based on the amino acid composition (AAC-SVR).
+3. Alternatively, predict pHopt with a support vector regression model based on the amino acid composition (AAC-SVR).
 This may be less accurate but is a very fast estimation with CPU.

 .. code:: shell-session